hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 if local policy dictates.
 The server MAY decline concurrent IXFRs or AXFRs requests for the same zone if local policy dictates.

-For both XFR mechanisms, if a server returns REFUSED to a zone transfer request because one of the limits above is reached, if possible, the server SHOULD also return the extended DNS error code 18 - Prohibited [I-D.ietf-dnsop-extended-error].
+For both XFR mechanisms, if a server returns REFUSED to a zone transfer request because one of the limits above is reached, if possible, the server can also return the extended DNS error code 18 - Prohibited [I-D.ietf-dnsop-extended-error] on the basis the request was declined based on local policy.

-[OPEN QUESTION] A server that implements extended error code is also likely to return Prohibited for cases where the zone transfer is refused because the client is not authorized for the zone transfer.
-Is there a desire to define additional XFR specific extended error codes so that a client can determine precisely why a specific XFR request was denied e.g., Max concurrent XFR: too may concurrent transfers in progress, Max total XFR: no more requests accepted on this connection, etc.
+[OPEN QUESTION] A server that implements EDE codes is also likely to return Prohibited for cases where the zone transfer is refused because the client is not authorized for the zone transfer.
+Is there a desire to define additional XFR specific EDE codes so that a client can determine precisely why a specific XFR request was denied e.g., Max concurrent XFR: too may concurrent transfers in progress, Max total XFR: no more requests accepted on this connection, etc.

 ### EDNS0 Keepalive option

-An XFR client SHOULD send the EDNS0 Keepalive option on every XFR request sent so that the server has every opportunity to update the Keepalive timeout.
+XFR clients that send the EDNS0 Keepalive option on every XFR request provide the server with maximum opportunity to update the Keepalive timeout.
 The XFR server may use the frequency of recent XFRs to calculate an average update rate as input to the decision of what EDNS0 Keepalive timeout to use.
 If the server does not support EDNS0 Keepalive the client MAY keep the connection open for a